Free AI Media Bias Analysis Tool

 A fine-tuned transformer classifies each sentence as manipulative or neutral.
 For flagged sentences, Claude AI identifies the specific technique and explains why it's manipulative — no generic labels, just precise analysis.

 Flagged sentences are highlighted in red.
-Hover or tap any paragraph to see which technique was used, which specific sentences triggered the flag, and a plain-English explanation of why it's manipulative.
+Hover or tap any paragraph to see which technique was used and a plain-English explanation.
+A separate source distribution panel shows who's being quoted in the article — by role and national affiliation — and flags imbalances.

 Manipulation rarely announces itself.
 These are the patterns our AI is trained to catch — and explain.